jwsearle18/startup/README.md

  ## WebSocket Deliverable

-For this deliverable I used WebSocket to update the delivery status of the orders
+For this deliverable I used WebSocket to broadcast orders to renters on the socialOrders page.

- - **Backend listens for WebSocket connection** -
+ - **Backend listens for WebSocket connection** - DONE
- - **Frontend makes WebSocket connection** -
+ - **Frontend makes WebSocket connection** - DONE
- - **Data sent over WebSocket connection** -
+ - **Data sent over WebSocket connection** - DONE
- - **WebSocket data displayed** - Delivery status can be updated in real time!
+ - **WebSocket data displayed** - After a renter places an order, they can see orders being placed by other renters!